janw/pi-hole-influx/README.md

 [![Code style: Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-A simple daemonized script to report Pi-Hole stats to an InfluxDB (v1) instance, ready to be displayed via Grafana. **Nowadays I store Pi-hole statistics in Prometheus using [eko/pihole-exporter](https://github.com/eko/pihole-exporter) instead.
-Thus am no longer actively using this project myself.
-I will try to merge Pull Reqests in a timely manner though.**
+A simple daemonized script to report Pi-Hole stats to an InfluxDB v2 instance, ready to be displayed via Grafana.

 **⚠️ The docker image name has been changed to `ghcr.io/janw/pi-hole-influx`.
-Please update your deployment accordingly.**
+Please update your deployment accordingly.
+If you are still using InfluxDB v1, please use [version 1.0](https://github.com/janw/pi-hole-influx/tree/v1.0) (`ghcr.io/janw/pi-hole-influx:v1`) of Pi-hole-Influx.
+Newer versions (tagged `:v2` and `:latest`) only support InfluxDB v2. ⚠️**

 ![Example Grafana Dashboard](.readme-assets/dashboard.png)